 Password Encryption

 Password encryption is when the encryption tool scrambles the characters of your password to make it unreadable to other people.
-There are several types of password encryption that experts use, and the end result is always the same readable text turns into unreadable text.
+Experts use several types of password encryption; the result is always the same: readable text turns into unreadable text.
 The common password encryption types are:

 Symmetric Key

-The Symmetric Key is the one used by your server to do both: encrypt and decrypt the password.
-In order to encrypt your password, you just put it through the key, and it will scramble it for you, and if you pull the password back through the key, it will decrypt it for you.
+The Symmetric Key is the one used by your server to encrypt and decrypt the password.
+To encrypt your password, you just put it through the key, and it will scramble it for you.
+If you pull the password back through the key, it will decrypt it for you.
 For a hacker to crack your password, they must steal the key used to encrypt it.

 Public Key